Jigs and fixtures

 Start with how the part locates

 A fixture should make the correct position feel natural.
 Wide, stable registration features usually beat small sharp details that are hard to trust after a few uses.
+Before adding clamps or fasteners, decide which faces, pins, shoulders, or stops actually define the part location.

 If the fixture holds several part revisions, leave room for harmless variation instead of designing every pocket as a perfect CAD duplicate.
+A fixture that accepts normal variation but still controls the important datums is more useful than a perfect-looking model that only fits one sample.

 - Use flat pads, shoulders, pins, or stops to define the important datums.